6.4: Enzyme Inhibition

 \end{equation}

-An equation, shown in the diagram above can be derived which shows the effect of the noncompetitive inhibitor on the velocity of the reaction.
-In the denominator, Km is multiplied by 1+I/Kis, and S by 1+I/Kii.
-We would like to rearrange this equation to show how Km and Vm are affected by the inhibitor, not S, which obviously isn't.
-Rearranging the equation as shown above shows that Kmapp = Km(1+I/Kis)/(1+I/Kii) = Km when Kis=Kii, and Vmapp = Vm/(1+I/Kii).
-This shows that the Km is unchanged and Vm decreases as we predicted.
+An equation, shown in the diagram above, can be derived to show the effect of the noncompetitive inhibitor on the velocity of the reaction.
+Km is multiplied by 1+I/Kis, and S by 1+I/Kii in the denominator.
+We want to rearrange this equation to show how the inhibitor affects Km and Vm, not S. Rearranging the equation as shown above shows that Kmapp = Km(1+I/Kis)/(1+I/Kii) = Km when Kis=Kii, and Vmapp = Vm/(1+I/Kii).
+This shows that the Km is unchanged, and Vm decreases as we predicted.
 The plot shows a series of lines intersecting on the x-axis as shown in Figure \(\PageIndex{12}\).
 Both the slope and the y-intercept are changed, which are reflected in the names of the two dissociation constants, Kis and Kii.
 Note that if I is zero, Kmapp = Km and Vmapp = Vm.
-Sometimes the Kis and Kii inhibition dissociation constants are referred to as Kc and Ku (competitive and uncompetitive inhibition dissociation constants.
+Sometimes, the Kis and Kii inhibition dissociation constants are called Kc and Ku (competitive and uncompetitive inhibition dissociation constants.

 Move the sliders on this interactive graph below to show changes in Kis and Kii affect position on the graph where the lines intersect.
 Try to change their values to move the intersections of the graphs from the left top quadrant to the x-axis to the left bottom quadrant.